 Step 1: Navigating to the ‘Personalization’ settings window

-The shortest route to the Personalization panel is to just right-click on the desktop and select Personalize from the menu.
+The shortest route to the Personalization panel is just to right-click on the Desktop, then select Personalize from the menu.
 Once the window appears, follow Steps 2a and 2b below to successfully change your Windows 10 login screen background and desktop wallpaper.

 Step 2a: Changing the background image

 The first tab in the Personalization window is the Background tab, which allows you to change your desktop image to a saved picture, a solid color, or a slide show of various images.
 After selecting the Picture option, you can choose your desktop picture by clicking Browse and selecting a picture from your computer’s hard drive or from a small selection of themed images.